Pascal Fils

-Pascal Fils (born July 29, 1984) is a former professional Canadian football running back who played for the Edmonton Eskimos of the Canadian Football League.
-He signed as an undrafted free agent with the Eskimos in May 2010 following the 2010 CFL Draft.
+Pascal Fils (born July 29, 1984) is a Canadian former professional football running back who played for the Edmonton Eskimos of the Canadian Football League.
+He signed as an undrafted free agent with the Eskimos in May 2010 following the 2010 CFL draft.
 He played college football for the Sherbrooke Vert et Or where he was a four-year starter at running back.
 He is francophone.